rom-melnyk/food-point/README.md

 # Installation
-1. Install NodeJS, MySQL
+1. Install NodeJS, MySQL.
-1. Create your `./config.json`.
-See the structure below
+1. Create your `./server/config.json`.
+See the structure below.
-1. Create your `./api/token.es6`.
-See the structure below
+1. Create your `./server/express-api/token.es`.
+See the structure below.
-1. `npm install`
+1. `npm install`.
-1. `npm run` to check options
+1. `npm run` to check options.

+# Development
+1. Make sure the MySQL service is up and running.
-1. `npm run dev` to start the development
+1. Run `npm run dev-server` in one terminal.
+That runs the server.
+1. Run `npm run dev-client` in another terminal. that runs Webpack in watch mode.

+# File structure and Data flow
+- `./client/` contains client-related source files;
+  - `./client/_compiled/` is the destination for Webpack compiler (JS and CSS files are moved to proper directory afterwards).
+- `./server/` contains server-related stuff.
+- `./static/` contains all the static files that are passed to HTML (compiled JS and CSS, images, `favicon.ico`, etc).

 # Deploy new version to Production
 1. Make sure to `set NODE_ENV=production`